 Damon Davis

-Damon Davis is an award-winning, post-disciplinary artist who works and resides in St. Louis, Missouri.
-In a practice that is part therapy, part social commentary, his work spans across a spectrum of creative mediums to tell stories exploring how identity is informed by power and mythology.
-Davis seeks to empower and give voice to the powerless and combat systems of oppression, focusing not only on pain but also on the joy of the Black experience.
+Damon Davis is a post-disciplinary, Emmy Award-winning artist who works and resides in St. Louis, Missouri.
+In a practice that is part therapy, part social commentary, his work spans a spectrum of creative mediums to tell stories exploring how identity is informed by power and mythology.
+He is well known for his solo exhibition, Darker Gods in The Garden of Low Hanging Heavens, which premiered in St. Louis in 2018 and went to Art Basel Miami later that year.
+The exhibit explored the surrealist manifestations of Black culture by constructing new mythologies in response to tropes of Blackness.

 Work